charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 ### Scheduling Mechanism

-#### Initialization
+#### Building Schedule List

-- **Identify Leaf Tasks:** The algorithm begins by identifying tasks with no successors (leaf tasks).
-These tasks are selected first for scheduling.
-- **Task Selection:** The tasks with the latest deadlines are prioritized for scheduling first, enabling other tasks with earlier deadlines to wait as long as possible.
+- The schedule list is computed in the same manner as in the single-node case.

 #### Node Selection

-- Tasks are assigned to computational nodes based on their availability, ensuring that the latest-deadline tasks are scheduled on the first available node.
+- Tasks are assigned to computational nodes based on their availability, prioritizing the earliest available node for execution, breaking the tie based on the lowest *node id*.

 #### Task Distribution and Execution

 - Once leaf tasks are scheduled, the algorithm checks their predecessors.
 Among the predecessors whose successors have all been completed, the one with the latest deadline is selected for scheduling.
 - Tasks are distributed across nodes based on the earliest available time, taking advantage of concurrent execution when possible.

-#### Managing Dependencies
+####  Execution Times

-- The algorithm continuously monitors task dependencies, ensuring that a task can only be scheduled when all its successors have been executed.
-- Predecessor tasks are dynamically added to the schedulable pool as their successors finish execution.
+- For each task in the schedule list, the algorithm assigns the earliest feasible start time considering node availability and predecessor completion.
+- Task end times are calculated based on the Worst-Case Execution Time (WCET).
+- If a task's end time exceeds its deadline, it is flagged as a missed deadline, and all its successors are excluded from scheduling.

 ####  Handling Concurrent Execution

-- Tasks that are independent of each other can execute concurrently across different nodes, utilizing multi-node parallelism to increase efficiency.
-- Parallel execution ensures that more tasks are able to meet their deadlines by taking advantage of idle nodes.

-#### Scheduling and Deadline Management

-- The start time of each task depends on the completion time of its predecessors, combined with the availability of the assigned node.
-- The task's end time is determined by its Worst-Case Execution Time (WCET).
-If the task exceeds its deadline, it is flagged as a missed deadline, and subsequent dependent tasks are removed from the schedule to prevent further violations.
-- By selecting tasks with the latest deadlines, the algorithm delays task execution as much as possible while aiming to avoid missing deadlines.
+- Multiple independent tasks that are eligible for concurrent execution should be scheduled in parallel across different nodes, based on node availability.

 ### Example